Ahom religion: Revered deities

-Chumpha: The Chumpha (Chumpha-Rung Seng-Mong, was the titular deity of the Ahom dynasty, represented by a relic and which symbolized the Ahom king's sovereignty.
+Chumpha (Chumpha-Rung Seng-Mong) was the titular deity of the Ahom dynasty, represented by a relic and which symbolized the king’s sovereignty.
 It accompanied Sukaphaa across the Patkai on his journey into Assam.
-It used to be housed in the royal seat, till Suklenmung (1539–1552) moved it away and it played a prominent role during Singarigharutha ceremony.
-The relic is said to have been brought down from Mong Phi by Kun Lung and Kun Lai the ancestor of Sukaphaa rulers Of Mong Ri-Mong Ram (Now Xishuangbanna, China) and could be worshiped and handled only by the king.
+It used to be housed in the royal seat until Suklenmung (1539–1552) moved it away and played a prominent role during Singarigharutha ceremony.
+The relic is said to have been brought down from Mong Phi by Kun Lung and Kun Lai the ancestor of Sukaphaa rulers of Mong Ri-Mong Ram (Now Xishuangbanna, China) and could be worshipped and handled only by the king.

-Other honourable gods
+Other major deities

-There are many other Gods including Major Ahom Gods.
-The Tai-Ahom people and generally had numbers of gods and spirits.
-They believe that in this world of phenomena visible objects have invisible spirits.
-Here are some of them.
+There are many other deities, including major ones, in the Ahom religion.
+The Tai-Ahom people generally had numbers of gods and spirits.
+They believed that, in this world of phenomena, visible objects have invisible spirits.
+These are some more of the major deities in the Ahom religion: